MrCogito/SpecGan/README.md

 I started this project as part of my Bachelor Thesis:
 "Generator of graphic representations of phonic signals using GAN neural networks" and develop it for learning purpose.
+Based on DCGAN with tf: https://www.tensorflow.org/tutorials/generative/dcgan -add noise to disc
+-change kernel to 1dimention
+-normalize to 0-1

 ## To do
  - Add project description to readme

 Model:
+- change strides and
 - Add results and checkpoints for (drums, female, male)
 - Work with learning rate (no sure if needed)

 Data preparation: